 Eunice is a somewhat small city located in the state of Louisiana.
 With a population of 10,310 people and five constituent neighborhoods, Eunice is the 45th largest community in Louisiana.

-The per capita income in Eunice in 2010 was $18,221, which is lower middle income relative to Louisiana and the nation.
-This equates to an annual income of $72,884 for a family of four.
+The per capita income in Eunice in 2010 was $17,486, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
+This equates to an annual income of $69,944 for a family of four.

 The most common language spoken in Eunice is English.
 Other important languages spoken here include French and Spanish.